kv2905/charity-app/README.md

 # charityapp

-A chairty app where people signup and offer something for free(e.g. meal, clothes) and other users can sign in and express what they want.
+A charity app where people signup and offer something for free(e.g. meal, clothes) and other users can sign in and express what they want.
 They can also post needed items.

 ## Getting Started